Contemporary Approaches to Research in Mathematics, Science, Health and Environmental Education symposium

 It follows the highly successful symposia held annually from 1993 to 2005 and again from 2010 to 2017, in which methodological techniques and issues (such as socio-cultural perspectives, productive use of quantitative data, collaborative practitioner research designs, analysing discourse) have been discussed in a lively, informal setting.

 It is expected that academic researchers and higher degree by research students will gain from the symposium.
 Please encourage your research students to come even if you cannot attend.

 The Challenges of Capturing and Analysing Science Teachers' Knowledge of Practice

-Amanda Berry is a Professor in Education in the RMIT School of Education.
+Amanda Berry is a Professor in Education at Monash University.
 Amanda’s program of research focuses on teacher knowledge development and how that knowledge is shaped and articulated through teacher preparation, beginning teaching and continuing learning.